htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`SEC_TCP_SESSION_DEADLINE`
     An integer representing the total length of time in seconds until giving up when establishing a security session.
-Whereas ``SEC_TCP_SESSION_TIMEOUT`` :index:`SEC_TCP_SESSION_TIMEOUT`
+Whereas :macro:`SEC_TCP_SESSION_TIMEOUT` specifies the timeout for individual
-    specifies the timeout for individual blocking operations (connect, read, write), this setting specifies the total time across all operations, including non-blocking operations that have little cost other than holding open the socket.
+    blocking operations (connect, read, write), this setting specifies the total time across all operations, including non-blocking operations that have little cost other than holding open the socket.
 The default value is 120 seconds.
 The intention of this setting is to avoid waiting for hours for a response in the rare event that the other side freezes up and the socket remains in a connected state.
 This problem has been observed in some types of operating system crashes.

 :macro-def:`SEC_DEFAULT_AUTHENTICATION_TIMEOUT`